Brisbane, Gold Coast and Sunshine Coast

 Dyes can also be used to alter the existing interior grey or coloured concrete.
 However, they are not UV (ultraviolet) stable and can potentially fade when used externally.
 These materials are applied using a sprayer during the polishing process; in which they penetrate into the concrete surface, creating natural translucent colours.
 Single and multiple applications are possible.
 (Applying dyes more than once makes for richer vibrant colours.)
 My Floor has a variety of 25 different coloured dye options to choose from for your next commercial or residential polished concrete project.
 Decorative concrete cutting may also be introduced; adding a variety of shapes and patterns to your concrete floor.

 Contact the team at My Floor today to speak with one of our consultants.
-We service Brisbane, Gold Coast, Sunshine Coast, Sydney and Melbourne.
+We provide service in Brisbane, Gold Coast, Sunshine Coast, Sydney and Melbourne area.